K1HT999/KThompsonCCRData/README.md

 | Entry price | 08:00 CT 1-hour bar open, proxy for the 08:30 CT day-session open |
 | Exit price | Same open proxy, 5 trading sessions later |

-This is intended to avoid artificial roll jumps and avoid daily-close entry ambiguity.
+This is intended to avoid artificial roll jumps and avoid daily-close entry ambiguity, which is a very common failure point in many futures strategies.

 ## Chart Examples